benorule/template-engine/README.md

 ## Description
 A CLI application that allows employers to quickly organise information about their employees.
 ## Installation Instructions
-Download from GitHub by cloning the repository or downloading the zipe file.
+Download from GitHub by cloning the repository or downloading the zip file.
 ## Usage Information
 Type node engine.js in the command line to start the program and answer the prompts.
 ## Contribution Guidelines